-Geetā's essential message is this: One should not fall pray to greed or desire for sense gratification.
-Self discipline leads to a balanced human life leading to mental peace and personal development, peaceful co-existence of human beings in a civilized society, and preservation of life on the planet Earth for future generations.
+Geetā's essential message is this: One should not fall pray to greed or unbridled sense gratification.
+Self discipline leads to a balanced human life leading to peace and personal development, peaceful co-existence of all human beings in a civilized society, and preservation of planet Earth for future generations.